DBS Checks & Criminal Record Checks Register Now Care Check...Read More

 If you’re looking to employ an applicant who has recently moved to the UK, or has spent a long time living abroad, it is up to you to try and obtain a criminal record check from the countries they’ve been living in.
 This process will differ depending on the country, but you can find out how to get these checks from specific countries through the DBS’s list of countries from A to Z. For applicants who have lived in the UK and overseas, you should carry out a DBS check alongside the criminal checks from every other country they’ve resided.

-How to DBS Check a UK Applicant Living Abroad
+How To DBS Check A UK Applicant Who Currently Lives Aboard

 Alongside this, you should bear in mind that if overseas applicants do need a DBS check, the recruitment decision must be made in the UK.